Bingutn/MERN-Todo-list/README.md

 9/Jan/2024 - After clone this repo into another pc.
 There have a problem to connect server.
 I found that it can't access to .env file.
 I will find solution and update soon.
+But website which deployed on hosting, is okay.

 ## SERVER SIDE